Jbays/js-basic-training/overview.md

 1. What is the basic anatomy of a function?
 2. In two different styles, write a basic function called "basicFunction".
 First time use "function definition".
 Second time use "function expression".

-From now on, write your function sin the "function definition" style.
+From now on, write your functions in the "function definition" style.

 ## 4. Objects and Arrays